-EDUC378 (Not Liberal Arts) Advanced Socio-Linguistics: Literacy for K-12 English Language Learners 3 hrs.
+EDUC378 (Not Liberal Arts) \$ Advanced Socio-Linguistics: Literacy for K-12 English Language Learners 3 hrs.
 3 crs.
 This course focuses on the examination of the theory, research and practices that affect reading and writing for speakers of English as a Second Language.
 Based on current theory, practices, and researched-based skills and knowledge about instructional strategies, socio-linguistic and literacy pedagogical practices will be examined, explored and developed for K-12 English Language Learners (ELLs).
-Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission required Fieldwork required research, and practices that affect math, science and social studies instruction for K-12 English Language Learners (ELLs).
+Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission required Fieldwork required and Social Studies to English Language Learners (ELLs) K-12 3 hrs.
+3 crs.
+This course focuses on the examination of the theory, research, and practices that affect math, science and social studies instruction for K-12 English Language Learners (ELLs).
 It will focus on building teacher background and knowledge of the content needs of ELLs in in the math, science and social studies classroom to make these content area subjects accessible to ELLs at all grade levels, K-12.
-It will also focus on the methods and strategies for teaching math, science and social studies to ELLs, material adaptation, assessment accommodations for teaching ELLs in content classrooms, and the implementation of research-based instructional strategies, interventions and assessment practices aligned to support K-12 ELL in content learning Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission Required Fieldwork required
+It will also focus on the methods and strategies for teaching math, science and social studies to ELLs, material adaptation, assessment accommodations for teaching ELLs in content classrooms, and the implementation of research-based instructional strategies, interventions and assessment practices aligned to support K-12 ELL in content learning Preq: EDUC 268, EDUC 369 or EDUC 340; or